“Well… that certainly isn’t a good sign…” Varhi grumbled as they approached the gates.

 “But that’s just… so cruel…”

 “And that’s why I want to find out what caused this to happen.”
-Varhi answered, sterness dripping into his tone, though not directed at Nayleen.
+Varhi answered, sterness dripping into his tone, though not directed at Nayleen specifically.
 “That scream was to the west, maybe if we’re lucky the screaming will draw some of them over there from the north.
 Come—” Varhi froze mid-whisper as a shadow began moving just through the fog, lumbering slowly somewhat towards them, but moving entirely in the direction of where the screaming came from.
 They could just make out that it was a brown herder, with crystals sticking out of it on its side.
 They watched intently, their breaths held as it lumbered past.
 Everyone was as still as a statue except for their heads slowly turning to follow the herders’ movements until it disappeared through the fog again out of sight.
-A handful of seconds later, Varhi let his held breath release out in a long exhale and the others followed suit one-by-one.
+A handful of seconds later, Varhi let his held breath release out in a long, shuddering exhale and the others followed suit one-by-one.
 The close encounter did well to sober Nayleen from her protesting.
 “Come on, before more start to wander around.”
 Varhi suggested, quickening his pace on ahead, despite how terrible he was currently feeling.
 The other three did not need to be told twice.

 Keeping as low of a profile as they could, Varhi stopped after five minutes of them moving north to consult his map briefly, and then he cut across to the west, going across a dirt pathway after a minute.
 He stopped for a second to examine the pathway, looking back north and pointed as he whispered.
 “That’s the mines over there if we follow the path.
 Keep that in mind, just in case.”
 Then he resumed cutting across the path into the northern end of the village.
 An extremely large shadow began coming into view, and at first, Sairek began to freak out, but its shape quickly showed that it wasn’t a monster, but a fairly large building.
 One that had fallen a fair bit into shambles with some of the structure being compromised.

-“Is this it… the town hall?”
+“Is this it?
+The town hall?”
 Cyial asked under his breath.

 “So the map says.”
 Varhi answered.
 “Do you sense anything inside?”